ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 }
 ```

-This code works like this code.
+This example works like the next code as if there are two `case`.

 ```Swift
 switch either{